nqzero/PUPL/PUPL.md

     - credit the greater of the current or the paid price of your version towards upgrade to a future version
 - to allow all use-licenses purchased at non-zero-cost to be applied to use of either the original work or any derivative work, though derivative works may add additional restrictions

-in the event that the copyright owner is unable to issue or fails in a timely manner to issue a use-license consistent with these terms at your request and attempted payment, you are granted non-transferable permission to use this software on any number of cores for any purpose for 1 year, and, if you place full non-zero payment in escrow, all the rights you would have been entitled to had the use-licenses been issued
+in the event that the copyright owner is unable or fails to issue in a timely manner a use-license consistent with these terms at your request and attempted payment, you are granted non-transferable permission to use the Software on any number of cores for any purpose for 1 year, and, if you place full non-zero payment in escrow, all the rights you would have been entitled to had the use-licenses been issued

-if this non-issue condition persists for 2 consecutive years, during which you make reasonable unsuccessful attempts to acquire use-licenses, or the software is publicly abandoned, you are granted a license to the software under the terms of the MIT license
+if this non-issue condition persists for 2 consecutive years, during which you make reasonable unsuccessful attempts to acquire use-licenses, or the Software is publicly abandoned, you are granted a license to the Software under the terms of the MIT license

 you accept that you are entitled to no other relief if the copyright owner is unable to or chooses not to issue use-licenses consistent with these terms